ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/ui_reference.md

 ---

-## CORE 2D Images
+## Core 2D Images

-There is a large collection of different images to use in CORE.
+There is a large collection of different images to use in Core.
 These could be stretched, layered, and combined in any sort of way to create UI!

-These are all the current images available to use in CORE:
+These are all the current images available to use in Core:

 ![UI Borders](../../img/EditorManual/UI/uiAssets_borders.png "UI Borders"){: .center}
 ![UI Buttons](../../img/EditorManual/UI/uiAssets_buttons.png "UI Buttons"){: .center}